I am a lead administrator at a doctor’s surgery and have been for the past 20 years.

 Carrie was a volunteer for the Citizens Advice Bureau and was elected as a Labour councillor in 2019.
 She is passionate about supporting her local residents and improving the lives of people in Redcar & Cleveland

-I have a BA(Hons) MA(Social Planning) Teaching Sociology for 17 years.
+I have a BA(Hons) MA(Social Policy) Teaching Sociology for 17 years.
 Then becoming a researcher & equal rights officer GMB Trade Union.

 I became a MP for Stockton South and dealt with issues around Housing, Adoption & Fostering.
 During this time I was the joint chair of an all party Parliamentary committee, a member of the defence select committee and finally the intelligence and security committee appointed by the Prime Minister.
 Since leaving Parliament I have been actively involved in Water Aid and NCT.